 Eastern Screech Owls are a common little owl often found in residential areas and parks, where their haunting calls are often the only indication of their presence.
 They are nocturnal, but can occasionally be spotted on perches in thick tree canopies during the day.
 Their presence is also often given away by birds that are "mobbing", with mixed groups of songbirds aggressively pestering an Eastern Screech Owl found outside during daylight hours.

-There are various color morphs, but the gray morph is generally the most common in the state A red morph is shown in the top photo, but photos of both the gray and red morph can be seen in the photo links at the bottom of the page.
+There are various color morphs, but the gray morph is generally the most common in the state.
+Photos of both the gray and red morph can be seen in the photo links at the bottom of the page.

 Habitat